 GK: Torsten Lindberg

-Lindberg played club football with Husqvarna IF, IK Tord, Örgryte IS and IFK Norrköping.
-He won a Gold Medal at the 1948 Olympics as the starting keeper.
+Torsten Lindberg played club football with Husqvarna IF, IK Tord, Örgryte IS and IFK Norrköping.
+For Sweden, he won a Gold Medal at the 1948 Olympics as the starting keeper.
 However, he served as backup keeper at the World Cup Finals in 1950.
 He played 19 times for Sweden between 1947 and 1951.

 RB/LB: Arne Månsson

-Månsson made his debuted with Malmö FF in 1944, where he spent his entire career.
+Born in 1925, Arne Månsson made his debut with Malmö FF in 1944, where he spent his entire career.
 He became a regular starter in 1948.
 He won two league titles with them.
 Between 1949 and 1951, the club went 49 matches without losing a single match.
 He retired in 1955.
-For Sweden, he went to the WC Finals in 1950.
+For Sweden, he went to the World Cup Finals in 1950.

 CB/CM: Bertil Nordahl (did not go the WC 1950 Finals)

 Bertil was the eldest of Nordahl brothers.
 He played for Degerfors IF before the Summer Olympics in 1948 where Sweden won the gold medal.
 After the Olympics, he joined Atalanta in Italy, where he was banned from playing for the national team as a professional footballer.
 He had 15 caps for Sweden.